EtherealEngine/etherealengine-docs/docs/2_devops_deployment/2_AWS_setup.md

 The first record should be for the top-level domain, e.g. ```ethereal-engine.io```, so leave the Record Name text field blank.
-Under Value/Route Traffic To, click on the dropdown and select Alias to Application and Classic Load Balancer.
+Under Value/Route Traffic To, click on the dropdown and select Alias to Network Load Balancer.
 Select the region that your cluster is in.
-Where it says Choose Load Balancer, click the dropdown, and select the Application loadbalancer - make sure you're selecting the Application LB and not the Classic LB, which are easy to get mixed up since everything before the '-' in the name is the same.
+Where it says Choose Load Balancer, click the dropdown, and select the NLB that was created.
 Leave the Record Type as 'A - Route traffic to an IPv4 address and some AWS resources', then click Define Simple Record.